-Practice A school must show the following to become an IB World School offering the PYP In place Implemen- tation is in progress 1.
-Teaching and learning aligns with the requirements of the programme(s). \checkmark a.
-The school ensures that students experience coherence in their learning supported by the five essential elements of the programme regardless of which teacher has responsibility for them at any point in time. ~ b.
-The classroom teacher takes responsibility at least for the language of instruction, mathematics, social studies and science, to support the Primary Years Programme model of transdisciplinary teaching and learning. ✓ c.
-The school ensures that personal and social education is the responsibility of all teachers. ¥ 2.
-Teaching and learning engages students as inquirers and thinkers. ¥ a.
-The school ensures that inquiry is used across the curriculum and by all teachers. × 3.
-Teaching and learning builds on what students know and can do. × a.
-Teaching and learning addresses the competencies, experiences, learning needs and styles of students. ✓ 4.
+Prac tice A school mu the followin become an School offe Diploma Pro ng to IB World ring the In place Planning is in progress 1.
+Teaching and learning aligns with the requirements of the programme(s). ✓ a.
+Teaching and learning at the school addresses all of the aims and objectives of each subject. ✓ 2.
+Teaching and learning engages students as inquirers and thinkers. ✓ 3.
+Teaching and learning builds on what students know and can do. ✓ 4.
 Teaching and learning promotes the understanding and practice of academic honesty. ✓ 5.
-Teaching and learning supports students to become actively responsible for their own learning. ✓ 6.
-Teaching and learning addresses human commonality, diversity and multiple perspectives. × 7.
-Teaching and learning addresses the diversity of student language needs, including those for students learning in a language(s) other than mother tongue. ✓ 8.
+Teaching and learning supports students to become actively responsible for their own learning. √ 6.
+Teaching and learning addresses human commonality, diversity and multiple perspectives. ✓ 7.
+Teaching and learning addresses the diversity of student language needs, including those for students learning in a language(s) other than mother tongue. √ 8.
 Teaching and learning demonstrates that all teachers are responsible for language development of students. ✓ 9.
 Teaching and learning uses a range and variety of strategies. ✓ 10.
-Teaching and learning differentiates instruction to meet students' learning needs and styles. × a.
-The school provides for grouping and regrouping of students for a variety of learning purposes. × 11.
-Teaching and learning incorporates a range of resources, including information technologies. ✓ 12.
-Teaching and learning develops student attitudes and skills that allow for meaningful student action in response to students' own needs and the needs of others. ✓ 13.
-Teaching and learning engages students in reflecting on how, what, and why they are learning.
-4
+Teaching and learning differentiates instruction to meet students' learning needs and styles. ✓ 11.
+Teaching and learning incorporates a range of resources, including information technologies. √ 12.
+Teaching and learning develops student attitudes and skills that allow for meaningful student action in response to student's own needs and needs of others. √ 13.
+Teaching and learning engages students in reflecting on how, what, and why they are learning. ✓ 14.
+Teaching and learning fosters a stimulating learning environment based on understanding and respect. ✓